-The Pulacayo Project is located 18 km northeast of the city of Uyuni (Canton of Pulacayo, Quijarro Province) in the Department of Potosí in south western Bolivia, 460 km south east of the capital city, La Paz, and 130 km south west of Potosí, the department capital (Figure 7).
-The project coordinates are 740 450 m East and 7 744 695 m North WGS84 Zone 19, south datum, and at an elevation of 4,305 m ASL.
+The Pulacayo Project is located 18 km northeast of the city of Uyuni (Canton of Pulacayo, Quijarro Province) in the Department of Potosí in south western Bolivia, 460 km south east of the capital city, La Paz, and 130 km south west of Potosí, the department capital (Figure 9).
+The approximate coordinates of the center of the project are 740 000 m East and 7 746 000 m North UTM Zone 19 south projection WGS84 datum, and at an elevation of 4,305 m ASL.